menu icon

 Ingredients and notes

-Cinnamon Toast Crunch - You can't have a Cinnamon Toast Crunch treat without Cinnamon Toast Crunch!
-The Cinnamon Toast Crunch flavors meld super well with the chocolate peanut butter flavors creating a cinnamon puppy chow.
+Cinnamon Toast Crunch - You can't have a Cinnamon Toast Crunch treat without the cereal (the generic off-brand versions work just great too)!
+The flavor of the cereal melds super well with the chocolate peanut butter flavors creating a puppy chow with a subtle cinnamon flavor.

-Chocolate Chips - You can use whatever chocolate you have – milk chocolate, dark chocolate, or semi sweet chocolate chips.
-I like to use chocolate chips or chocolate chunks, but if you don’t have them you can use chocolate bars or larger chocolate.
+Chocolate Chips - You can use whatever chocolate you have - milk chocolate, dark chocolate, or semi-sweet chocolate chips.
+I like to use chocolate chips or chocolate chunks, but if you don't have them you can use chocolate bars or larger chocolate.
+If chocolate is not your thing, you could absolutely try this with white chocolate - it will change the flavor, but would still be delicious!

 How to make this recipe